 - 1.1.
 This policy has due regard to statutory legislation, including, but not limited to, the following: - The Education Act 2002 - The Freedom of Information Act 2000 - The Immigration Act 2016 - The Equality Act 2010 - The General Data Protection Regulation (GDPR) - The Data Protection Act 2018 - The Education (Pupil Information) (England) Regulations 2005 - The School Information (England) (Amendment) Regulations 2016 - 1.2.
-This policy also has due regard to guidance including, but not limited to, the following: - DfE 'Best Practice Advice for School Complaints Procedures 2016' 2016 - HM Government 'Code of practice on the English language requirement for public sector workers' 2016
+This policy also has due regard to guidance including, but not limited to, the following: - HM Government (2016) "Code of Practice on the English Language requirement for public sector workers" - DfE (2021) "Best practice guidance for school complaints procedure 2020"